feluxe/sty/README.rst

 -----------

 Simple, flexible and extensible string styling for your terminal.
 Supports 3/4bit, 8bit and 24bit (truecolor, rgb) colors.
 Should work on most Unix platfroms with most terminals.
-Recent versions of Windows 10 should work with this as well.
+Works with recent Windows terminals.
+Window legacy terminal (cmd) needs a `shim <https://github.com/feluxe/sty/issues/2#issuecomment-501890699>`__ to work.

 Sty comes with default color palettes and renderers, but you can easily replace/customize them, without touching the markup.